codeRIT/hackathon-manager/docs/deployment-environment-variables.md

 title: Environment Variables
 ---

 Various services require environment variables to operate.
-While they may appear overwheling, this setup guide aims to alleviate some of the concern.
-It is recommended you start with the required variables and work through this guide so all are properly setup.
+While they may appear overwhelming, this setup guide aims to alleviate some of the concern.

 > Stuck on an environment variable? codeRIT is here to help!
 [Send us an email](mailto:engineering@coderit.org) with any questions.